mariannatrench247/DaizeNLP1/README.md

 # DaizeNLP1

-Variety of Natural Language Processing Techniques to use on Microcontrollers.
+## Variety of Natural Language Processing Techniques to use on Microcontrollers.
+### Using : Microphone	MP34DT05